norman/friendly_id/Guide.md

     City.find("chicago").restaurants.find("joes-diner")

-Without :scoped in this case, one of the restaurants would have the slug +joes-diner+ and the other would have +joes-diner-f9f3789a-daec-4156-af1d-fab81aa16ee5+.
+Without :scoped in this case, one of the restaurants would have the slug `joes-diner` and the other would have `joes-diner-f9f3789a-daec-4156-af1d-fab81aa16ee5`.

-The value for the +:scope+ option can be the name of a +belongs_to+ relation, or a column.
+The value for the `:scope` option can be the name of a `belongs_to` relation, or a column.

-Additionally, the +:scope+ option can receive an array of scope values:
+Additionally, the `:scope` option can receive an array of scope values:

     class Cuisine < ActiveRecord::Base
       extend FriendlyId